What’s on in Devon in March 2026

 Find out more about the Festival of Blossom at Greenway and Coleton Fishacre.

-Find out more about the parade and lantern making workshops on the Burn the Curtain website.
+Find out more and book on the Exeter Northcott Theatre website.

-The Little Read Hen at Theatre Royal Plymouth – 25 March to 19 April 2025
+The Enormous Turnip at Theatre Royal Plymouth – 31 March to 18 April 2026

 Easter trails at National Trust places